Frequently asked questions about the platform | Fluid Attacks Help

 Can I have detailed conversations with someone at Fluid Attacks about the detected vulnerabilities?

 Yes, but only with the Advanced plan.
-Any user from the client's side, including vendors, can request a vulnerability clarification meeting through the Talk to a Hacker feature.
+Any user from the client's side, including vendors, can request a vulnerability clarification meeting through the Talk to a Pentester feature.
 The individuals from Fluid Attacks' team assigned to these meetings are fully capable of effectively communicating the risks associated with a vulnerability, helping your organization to proceed with remediation.
-Depending on the complexity of the vulnerability, the Talk to a Hacker representative may invite the original security analysts who discovered it for further clarification.
-However, the Talk to a Hacker expert remains the most suitable person to facilitate these discussions.
+Depending on the complexity of the vulnerability, the Talk to a Pentester representative may invite the original security analysts who discovered it for further clarification.
+However, the Talk to a Pentester expert remains the most suitable person to facilitate these discussions.

 Evidence